 ||The diversity of prokaryotic microbes on the planet is very large, estimated at over one billion species of bacteria, and most of it remains undiscovered.
 As genome sequencing can help characterizing this diversity and has recently become routine, most microbial scientists have been overwhelmed by the amount of genomic data that were made recently available.
 Tools that can help direct researchers to the most "interesting" genomes among thousands of candidates will be important, including for identification (diagnostics) of microbial disease agents in addition to diversity discovery.
-However, current tools to analyze metagenomic data are clearly lagging behind the development of sequencing technologies (and data), and are typically limited to genome assembly and gene annotation.
-In response, we recently introduced the Microbial Genomes Atlas (MiGA) (Rodriguez-R et al., 2018), a genomic data processing and management system that uses whole-genome comparisons for the identification of relatives and taxonomic classification, and provides several tools for genome quality evaluation and genome clustering for novel microorganisms.
-Together with the MiGA infrastructure, we also released the MiGA Online webserver, an online system that allows users evaluating, comparing, and classifying their own genome sequences against different reference databases including the collection of all complete prokaryotic genomes in NCBI (NCBI_Prok, ~14,000 genomes), all reference genomes in RefSeq (RefSeq; ~2,000 genomes), and two large collections of metagenome-assembled genomes (MAGs and Parks8, with ~3,000 and ~8,000 genomes, respectively), among several others.
-MiGA is currently being used by hundreds of users, and has already processed about 9,000 query genomes, which is remarkable for a new resource (less than 1 year since the publication of the MiGA manuscript) and a testament that MiGA fulfils a critical need of contemporary research and education.
-Indeed, MiGA has already been used for the proposal of novel taxa, the classification and evaluation of microbial genomes, or to discuss data-driven microbial taxonomy.
-Notably, MiGA is currently unique among similar efforts by others in that it allows external users to query their own sequences against MiGA’s internal databases and not only provides taxonomic classification but also assessment of genome quality, completeness, and gene content variation.
+Such tools are currently not available and/or do not offer online searching capabilities of unknown (query) genomes against all available genomes; that is, they do not scale with the sequence data that are becoming available.
+In response, we recently introduced the Microbial Genomes Atlas (MiGA) (Rodriguez-R et al., NAR, 2018), a genomic data processing and management system that uses whole-genome comparisons for the identification of relatives and taxonomic classification, and provides several tools for genome quality evaluation and genome clustering for novel microorganisms.
+Together with the MiGA infrastructure, we also released the MiGA Online webserver, an online system that allows users evaluating, comparing, and classifying their own genome sequences against different reference databases including the collection of all complete prokaryotic genomes in NCBI (NCBI_Prok, ~15,000 genomes), all reference genomes derived from type material (TypeMat; ~15,000 genomes), and two large collections of metagenome-assembled genomes (MAGs and Parks8, with ~3,000 and ~8,000 genomes, respectively), among several others.
+MiGA is currently being used by hundreds of users, and has already processed about 45,000 query genomes, which is remarkable for a resource first reported less than 3 year ago and a testament that MiGA fulfils a critical need of contemporary research and education.
+Indeed, MiGA has already been used for the proposal of novel taxa, the identification and classification of microbial genomes, and to discuss data-driven microbial taxonomy.
+Notably, MiGA is currently unique among related efforts by others in that it allows external users to query their own sequences against MiGA’s internal databases and not only provides taxonomic classification but also assessment of genome quality, completeness, and gene content variation.